porthoss/PLDI-2017/README.md

 # PLDI-2017
 The Porthos tool implementing the results of the submitted article **"Portability Analysis for Axiomatic Memory Models"**

-Note that it uses Microsoft's Z3 SMT solver, which is not free for commercial use.
 ========

 To run the litmus tests in the /Litmus folder run: